astafford2/Web-based-API-Simulator-Developer-Portal/Documentation/Development.md

                     ├── IEmailService.cs                # Interface that contains a task that asynchronously sends an email ├── IEndpointService.cs             # Interface that allows the EndpointController to use method available in EndpointService
                     ├── ILoginService.cs                # Interface that contains tasks to asynchronously login to Cheetah servers
-                    └── LoginService.cs                 # Service that extends the ILoginService interface and lays out methods for logging in
+                    ├── LoginService.cs                 # Service that extends the ILoginService interface and lays out methods for logging in
+                    ├── IConsoleService.cs              # Interface that contains tasks to asynchronsously make console calls to the Cheetah API
+                    └── ConsoleService.cs               # Service that extends the IConsoleService interface that lays out methods for making HTTP calls to the Cheetah API
                 ├── ViewModels\
                     ├── CollectionViewModel.cs                # View Model that contains the context of the Collections stored in the database
                     ├── EmailFormViewModel.cs           # View Model that contains the getters and setters for all of the elements to be sent in the email